achille1789/zenhome/README.md

 coverage run -m pytest
 ```

-To See the coverage report, run the following command:
+To see the coverage report, run the following command:

 ```bash
 coverage report -m